Back to Blog

 Twitter Layoffs: Where Are They Now?

 Elon Musk's takeover of Twitter began a significant transformation at the social media giant.
-Musk's acquisition, valued at $44 billion, led to a series of drastic measures aimed at restructuring the company, starting in November 2022.
+Musk's acquisition, valued at $44 billion, led to a series of drastic measures to restructure the company, starting in November 2022.
 This included laying off more than 6,000 employees—a reduction of nearly 80% of Twitter's workforce.

 Fast-forward to August 2024.
 The dust has mostly settled, and many who once worked at Twitter have found new opportunities.
 Where exactly have they gone, and what roles have they taken on?
 In short, let's see where they are now, but without the 64-page clickbait slideshows of those "Where are they now—child stars of the 80s" listicles.